 17) Where an engine is equipped with an oil pump, the oil pump must remain in working order.

-1) The largest engine allowed for use on a tub is 10 horsepower as per manufacturer's specifications.
+1) The largest engine allowed for use on a tub is 10 horsepower or less as per the manufacturer’s specifications.

-2) All exterior of the power head and its components must remain stock and unmodified, including timing stop but excludes the exhaust pipe.
+2) Exterior of the power head and its components may not be modified, including the timing stop.

-4) Internal part modifications are permitted with parts intended for use on 10hp or less power heads.
+4) Internal part modifications are permitted with parts intended for use on 9.9hp or less powerheads.

 6) Use of any after market parts for the make and model used are permitted.

-8) The Leg (that part of the engine housing the gears, water pump and propeller shaft below the point where the gear case bolts on to the exhaust housing) may be altered but must retain 10hp or less internal components as per manufacturer's specifications.
+8) The leg (the part of the engine housing the gears, water pump and propeller shaft below the point where the gear case bolts onto the exhaust housing) may be altered but must retain 10hp or less internal components as per the manufacturers specifications.
+Leg casting may be modified/reinforced, i.e.: shortened, drive shaft must remain covered and all working components shielded as delivered by manufacturer.

 9) Special propellers, propeller nuts and propeller cones are permitted.